 As the opioid epidemic is ravaging lives across our nation, it is also gaining mainstream attention.
 Opioid treatment options are becoming more available.
-However, with all the attention directed towards the opioid epidemic also comes a lot of questions and misinformation.
+However, with all the attention directed towards the opioid epidemic comes many questions and misinformation.
 Families across the country wonder if their loved one suffers from opioid use disorder.
 Accurately identifying the signs and symptoms of opioid use disorder is imperative in choosing the right treatment.

 Opiates, while highly addictive and sometimes deadly, are a necessary medication for some people.
 Recovering from surgical procedures or treating chronic pain?
 Opiates can be a beneficial and effective method of treatment.
 However, they must be careful with their management.
-Users must take them as prescribed, or dependence on these substances can sneak up on the patient fast.
+Users must take them as prescribed, or dependence on these substances can quickly sneak up on the patient.
 Spotting the difference between safe and regulated opiate use for a necessary condition and an opioid use disorder requires education and awareness.

 Opioid use disorder refers to a documented pattern of opioid use that has proven to be problematic for the patient.
 This disorder does not just refer to people using illicit opiates such as heroin.
 It may also apply to people who are using prescription painkillers.

 Meeting Diagnosis Criteria for Opioid Use Disorder

 There are specific criteria that a patient must meet for a valid opioid use disorder diagnosis.
 Physicians and treatment centers use criteria from the Diagnostic and Statistical Manual of Mental Disorders.
 This is also referred to as the DSM.
 The DSM is a publication provided by The American Psychiatric Association.
 It lays out the standardized criteria for various mental health and substance use disorders.
-It ensures that physicians across the country are using the same standards when diagnosing and treating addiction disorders.
+It ensures that physicians worldwide use the same standards when diagnosing and treating addiction disorders.

-In the most recent edition, DSM designates opioid use disorder as a specialized form of substance use disorder with its’ own criteria for diagnosis.
+In the most recent edition, DSM designates opioid use disorder as a specialized form of substance use disorder with its own diagnosis criteria.
 To meet the requirements for a formal diagnosis, the patient must show that they have experienced at least two of the following symptoms within the previous 12 months.